ctxswitch/shutter/README.md

     $ shutter --check

-The command will generate 'OK' if the rules and chains match and 'MISMATCH' if there is any variance.
+The command will return 'OK' if the rules and chains match and 'MISMATCH' if there is any variance.

 #### Command line options
     Usage: shutter [options]